 Think of it this way.
-Any competition that requires one human being to sit in judgement of another is a beauty contest, and nothing else.
+Any competition that requires one human being to sit in judgment of another is a beauty contest, and nothing else.
 Either that or a murder trial.
 If the Olympic Games wanted to ensure some actual integrity, then judge the athletes and their performances in a manner that removes any potential for favoritism.
-For instance, in gymnastics and diving — two sports that use scoring systems to determine the winners — require judges to view all performances in silhouette.
+For instance, gymnastics and diving — two sports that use scoring systems to determine the winners — require judges to view all performances in silhouette.
 That’s easy to do with modern technology.
 Moreover, have the judges sequestered in sound-proof rooms where they won’t be swayed by the crowd cheering, nor should they know the identities or nations of the athletes they are judging.
 At least that would be somewhat more objective rather than the current method which is rife with corruption (Google the notorious ice skating judges scandal, for instance).
 As things stand now, these “sports” that use judges are one Howard Stern appearance from becoming The Gong Show.

 Synchronized swimming?
 Don’t even get me started.
-I think for a something to qualify as a sport — more than a few dozen people in the world have to actually, you know, play the sport.
+I think for something to qualify as a sport — more than a few dozen people in the world have to actually, you know, play the sport.
 Has anyone ever met a synchronized swimmer?
 Hell, there are more Jackson brothers.
 Alive!
 Now, if you REALLY want to make this “sport” interesting, then dump a fucking alligator in the pool.
 That might create something worth watching.

 Badminton?
 What the fuck?
 Now, things are getting really getting out of hand.
 Sorry, but I’m not impressed when some 5-foot tall Chinese waif weighing 90 pounds wins a gold medal battling it out in the grueling sport of badminton.
-This is picnic game for fucking children, not a sport.
+This is a picnic game for children, not a sport.
 What next, a competition for Silly Putty?